-Whilst feeling like one belongs is important for all age groups, it may be especially relevant for adolescents (Allen et al., 2018).
+Whilst feeling like one belongs is important for all age groups, it may be especially relevant for adolescents (Allen & Bowles, 2012; Allen, 2020).
 Students who report a high sense of school belonging display higher academic motivation and achievement (Allen et al., 2018; Goodenow & Grady, 1993; OECD, 2013; Wang & Holcombe, 2010), increased prosocial behaviour (Catalano et al., 2004), a reduced probability of dropping out of school (McWhirter et al., 2018), higher life satisfaction (OECD, 2017a), higher levels of self-esteem (Nutbrown & Clough, 2009), and lower levels of depression (Parr et al., 2020).
-Having a sense of school belonging at this age is associated with the formation of a positive identity (Brechwald & Prinstein, 2011), assists with successful psychosocial adjustment (Lonczak et al., 2002), and aids the transition from childhood into adulthood (Tanti et al., 2011).
+Having a sense of school belonging at this age is associated with the formation of a positive identity (Brechwald & Prinstein, 2011), assists with successful psychosocial adjustment (Lonczak et al., 2002), and aids the transition from childhood into adulthood (Parker et al., 2022; Tanti et al., 2011).
 Despite the benefits linked with a greater sense of school belonging, Australian students have recently tended to report a weaker sense of belonging at school compared to students from other countries (De Bortoli, 2018).
 In addition, Australian adolescent students’ sense of school belonging has been significantly declining since 2003 (De Bortoli, 2018), indicating the importance of researching this population group.

-Students who perceive their teachers as highly supportive tend to feel a stronger sense of belonging at school compared to students who do not view their teachers as supportive (Allen et al., 2018; Garcia-Reid, 2007; Wang & Holcombe, 2010).
-Perceived teacher support can be defined as the extent to which students feel like their teachers care about them and their achievements, encourage them, take the time to assist them, treat them fairly, promote mutual respect, and provide opportunities for independent decision-making (Allen et al., 2018; OECD, 2019; Wang & Holcombe, 2010).
+Students who perceive their teachers as highly supportive tend to feel a stronger sense of belonging at school compared to students who do not view their teachers as supportive (Allen et al., 2021; Garcia-Reid, 2007; Wang & Holcombe, 2010).
+Perceived teacher support can be defined as the extent to which students feel like their teachers care about them and their achievements, encourage them, take the time to assist them, treat them fairly, promote mutual respect, and provide opportunities for independent decision-making (Allen et al., 2018; OECD, 2019b; Wang & Holcombe, 2010).
 Supportive teachers provide both personal and academic help, praise good behaviour and work, and their students feel a connection to them (Allen et al., 2018).
 While teacher support has been found to have one of the strongest effect sizes for school belonging (Allen et al., 2018), exposure to bullying, including feelings of safety, has also been found to have an important influence on school belonging (Craggs & Kelly, 2018; Cunningham, 2007; Holt & Espelage, 2003).

-Students who are frequently bullied tend to report a weaker sense of school belonging compared to students who are not frequently bullied (Cunningham, 2007; Holt & Espelage, 2003; OECD, 2019).
-Bullying is an aggressive, unwanted, and negative behaviour that includes someone intentionally and repeatedly harming and/or discomforting another person that is weaker and has difficulty defending themselves (Nesdale & Scarlett, 2004; OECD, 2019; Olweus, 1995).
+Students who are frequently bullied tend to report a weaker sense of school belonging compared to students who are not frequently bullied (Cunningham, 2007; Holt & Espelage, 2003; OECD, 2019b).
+Bullying is an aggressive, unwanted, and negative behaviour that includes someone intentionally and repeatedly harming and/or discomforting another person who is weaker and has difficulty defending themselves (Arslan et al., 2020; Nesdale & Scarlett, 2004; OECD, 2019b; Olweus, 1995).
 Bullying can be physical (e.g., hitting, kicking, pinching, pushing), verbal (e.g., name calling, teasing, threatening), or relational (e.g., social exclusion, spreading gossip, humiliation) (Wolke et al., 2000; Woods & Wolke, 2004).
-Those who are victims of bullying tend to report feeling unsafe at school, with this finding being the strongest for those who are both victims and bullies (Berkowitz & Benbenishty, 2012; Glew et al., 2005).
+Those who are victims of bullying tend to report feeling unsafe at school (Berkowitz & Benbenishty, 2012; Glew et al., 2005).
 Research suggests that social support, especially from peers, may help to buffer some of the negative consequences victims of bullying tend to experience, particularly anxiety, depression, and low quality of life (Flaspohler et al., 2009; Holt & Espelage, 2007).
-Sense of school belonging, perceived teacher support, and exposure to bullying are all associated with students’ SES (De Bortoli, 2018; OECD, 2019).
+Sense of school belonging, perceived teacher support, and exposure to bullying are all associated with students’ SES (De Bortoli, 2018; OECD, 2019b).

 Theoretical Framework: Socioeconomic Status